wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 by one.
 When `curPos` reaches the end of `curWin`, we swap `curWin` and `nextWin` and reset `curPos`.
 The `nextWin` after switch (i.e. the old `curWin`) is then refilled by moving the next `H` cycles' port states from the map, `ubWin` (stands for "unbounded window").
 This window-filling logic is implemented in member function `advancePos()`.

-The member variable `occupancy` tracks the current size of the window, which equals the sum of `count` in all existing `struct WinCycle` objects.
-When an uop is to be received by the instruction window at cycle `curCycle`, we first drive it forward to the releasing cycle of the previous stage by calling `advancePos()`.
-We then check whether the window is full by comparing `occupancy` with `WSZ`.
-If it is full, no more uop can be received at `curCycle`, in which case we call `advancePos()` to drive the clock forward until at least one slot is vacant.
-The receiving cycle of the uop is `curCycle` as mentioned in previous paragraphs.

 The releasing cycle of the uop is computed by calling member function `schedule()`.
 This function attempts to find a cycle in the future in which one of the ports required to dispatch the uop is not in-use.
 When such a cycle is found,